mgebundy/drip-manager/README.md

 # Drip Manager
-> Download your Drip.fm releases via a nice command line tool
+> Download your Drip releases via a nice command line tool

 ** Does not run 100% on Windows currently **